Types of Insurance Coverage for Furniture Stores

 Cyber Insurance

 In our increasingly connected world, cyber threats pose a real and growing risk to businesses.
 Cyber insurance can be an essential tool for helping to protect against the financial impact of these digital dangers.
-This type of insurance is specifically designed to help businesses recover from the effects of cyberattacks and data breaches.
+This type of insurance is specifically designed to help businesses recover from the effects of cyber attacks and data breaches.

 So, what exactly does cyber insurance cover?
 It's about safeguarding your furniture store from the fallout of various online threats.
 For instance, if a hacker breaches your computer systems and accesses customer data, cyber insurance can help cover the costs of responding to the breach.